-Despite the visiting team's struggles in the league, Filippo Inzaghi's men failed to get the better of Atalanta as they fell further behind the Champions League spots.
+Despite the visiting team's struggles in the league, Filippo Inzaghi's men failed to get the better of them as they fell further behind the Champions League spots

-AC Milan's mid-season malaise continued at San Siro on Sunday as the club fell to a 1-0 defeat against lowly Atalanta - German Denis again proving to be the hero at a venue he has fond memories of.
+AC Milan's mid-season malaise continued at San Siro on Sunday as they fell to a 1-0 defeat against lowly Atalanta - German Denis again proving to be the hero at a venue he has fond memories of.

-Inzaghi had spoken in the week of a need to win ugly occasionally if Milan was to put its European aspirations back on track, but stoic defending from the visiting side put paid to that.
+Inzaghi had spoken in the week of a need to win ugly occasionally if Milan were to put their European aspirations back on track, but stoic defending from the visitors put paid to that.

-While Giampaolo Pazzini's header nestled on the roof of the net, Stefano Colantuono's side was able to frustrate the home team and pick up only a second away league win of the campaign - and the club's first since September.
+While Giampaolo Pazzini's header nestled on the roof of the net, Stefano Colantuono's side were able to frustrate their hosts and pick up only a second away league win of the campaign - and their first since September.

-Denis gave Milan a scare early on when he fired across goal after the home team lost possession in midfield and offered another warning when he rattled the crossbar after 17 minutes.
+Denis gave Milan a scare early on when he fired across goal after the hosts lost possession in midfield and offered another warning when he rattled the crossbar after 17 minutes.

 Inzaghi must have been concerned to see Stephan El Shaaraway limp off after a challenge with Yohan Benalouane, but the Italy international was able to resume and proved to be instrumental in creating Milan's next opening.